 But Kalona’s charm doesn’t obscure the innovation that makes it a national leader in clean power generation.
 In this small community, where many Amish and Mennonite families shun electricity and cars, solar power has proliferated.
 In fact, the Kalona area is a surprising national leader in solar power generation.… Read More

 Since our founding in 1974, we have worked to rewrite the rules and empower communities to choose their own future.
 Across several vital economic sectors, we help break the corporate stranglehold that extracts wealth from local economies and undermines democracy.
-We … Read More
+We give communities the tools to build a strong local economy themselves.
+From banking to energy, healthy soils … Read More

 On March 25th, 2010, David Morris delivered the keynote presentation to Wisconsin’s Sustainable Communities Public Policy Forum.
 He talks about local self-reliance as both a means and an end, a strategy and a goal.
-A clean environment and a health … Read More
+A clean environment and a health economy depend on communities extracting the maximum value from local human, capital and natural resources.
+And … Read More

 The first half of this book discusses the century-long struggle by cities to gain autonomy and authority from state governments and create their own planning and service delivery capacities.
 The second part describes the first urban-based localization movements.
 Given the relevance of the book to current localist efforts, we’ve written a new foreword that traces the local energy initiatives after the 75 percent plunge in oil prices after 1982 and the coming to power of a new administration hostile to renewable energy.… Read More